 note: the tin foil contains ground cloves and a cinnamon stick.
 I ran out of cloves and popped over to my parents to borrow some, hence the tin foil.

 I did not include the sugar because I wanted to be able to give the kids a little warm gingerbread milk with honey.

 When I woke up this morning, I took it out of the refrigerator and turned it on high.
 An hour later it was not too warm so I steamed a cup of it for my husband before work.
 An hour after that, it was as thick and creamy as eggnog.
-I made Logan a cup with honey and myself one with sugar and an espresso shot.
+I made L1 a cup with honey and myself one with sugar and an espresso shot.

 The verdict?
-Logan liked it, he had two small cups.
+L1 liked it, he had two small cups.
 My husband said it was strong.
 I realise I don't like gingerbread lattes.
 After tasting it I realised that I have tried one at Starbucks before and this tasted just like it.
 I am thinking I wasn't that thrilled with it then either.
 My friend told me that it tasted like gingerbread but then we were interrupted my crying babies so I didn't get a full review.
 If you like Starbucks version, check this one out.
 If you aren't sure, spend the $4 on it there first.
 If you like it, give this recipe a go.
 If you don't you won't have wasted any time or ingredients on trying it.

 What seasonal coffees do you like?

 This article was shared on Wildcrafting Wednesday.